Future of TRIRIGA Docs?

 |부동산 계약 관리||Real estate contract management|

-Here’s my unofficial Korean translation using Google Translate:
+Here’s my independent Korean translation using Google Translate:

 |Korean (Google Translate)||English (Google Translate)|